DO NOT SHARE SOCIALMEDIA.ORG HEALTH CONTENT WITH ANYONE OUTSIDE OF SOCIALMEDIA.ORG HEALTH. EVER.

 SocialMedia.org Health’s value comes from our ability to share openly and privately.
 Our rules on confidentiality make this possible.

 - Outsiders may never, ever see SocialMedia.org Health content.
-This includes vendors, partners, agencies, consultants, journalists, the public, or anyone else outside of your organization.
+This includes vendors, partners, agencies, consultants, journalists, the public, or anyone else.

 Enforcement of confidentiality rules